 The integer data type stores numbers using the 64-bit twos complement form, allowing numbers in the range -9223372036854775808 to 9223372036854775807.
 You can specify hexadecimal notation for integers as well as normal integer literal format.
-The hexadecimal letters A to F can be written in upper or lower case, as can the X after the initial zero, which is required.
-The example below produces the same result as the example shown above:
+The hexadecimal letters A to F can be written in uppercase or lowercase, as can the X after the initial zero, which is required.
+The following example produces the same result as the example shown earlier: